The TIME Xpro 10 Cycling Pedal Review

 The adjustable carbon blade has 3 positions of clip-in tension.
 I mostly kept mine with the maximum float to allow my bio-mechanics some wiggle room.
 Like the Xpresso, the stack height is low, keeping the cyclist’s sole as close to the center of the pedal axle as possible.
 This, along with the large pedal surface area results in incomparable pedaling efficiency and comfort.

 I have hundreds of miles on these Time Xpro 10 pedals.
-Most of those were of the high intensity variety where I bust a lung and my legs where churning a heavy gear to hang on.
+Most of those were of the high-intensity variety where I bust a lung and my legs were churning a heavy gear to hang on.
 The power transfer feels solid.
 On one circuit we encountered a pretty punchy climb, and I was able to dance on the pedals while keeping a strong cadence.

 Let’s Call It a Wrap On These Time Xpro 10

 TIME has an entry level line called the Expresso which can be had for under $100.
 I have not had the pleasure of riding with those, but I definitely see the value in stepping it up to the Xpro series.

 There are three XPRO models: the 10, 12, and 15.
 The 10 is the entry-level model which comes in around $150.
 The 12 is in the mid $200, and the 15 is a $300 cleat.
 If money were no issue, I’d certainly go for the most advanced system I could.
 That said, this is an effective pedal with many of the qualities of its more expensive sibling.
 I will be curious to see what kind of life span these guys have.
 That is obviously a big deciding factor for me when purchasing cycling components.
 TIME will tell!